Explore the pet friendly Knife River Indian Villages! Learn how people have lived, worked, and socialized here for more than 11,000 years.

 Pet Rules at Knife River Indian Villages

-- Pets must be leashed and pet waste must be cleaned up and disposed of properly
+- Leashes are required and pet waste must be cleaned up and disposed of properly

 - Pets are welcome on all trails and throughout the grounds

 - Pets are not allowed inside buildings or the reconstructed earthen lodge